HuskyHacks/clarion/README.md

 The clarion call tells you if someone is logging into an AitM proxy that is proxying your M365 login page

 ## Setup
-For testing, you can use a self-signed certificate.
-Make sure you accept the warning about the invalid certificate in the browser that you want to test.
+For testing, you can use a self-signed certificate. **Important:** Make sure you accept the warning about the invalid certificate in the browser that you want to test if using a self-signed cert.
+If you don't, the client browser will throw an error when trying to load the remote CSS and will not trigger the clarion call.
 ```
 openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365
 ```